Mandatory disclosure rules – Guidance

 The mandatory disclosure rules in respect of reportable transactions apply when two legislated criteria are met:

-2. It can reasonably be concluded that one of the main purposes of entering into the transaction or series of transactions is to obtain a tax benefit
+2. It can reasonably be concluded that one of the main purposes of entering into the transaction or series of transactions is to obtain a tax benefit.

 A taxpayer who enters into a reportable transaction (or another person who enters into the reportable transaction for the benefit of the taxpayer) is required to report the transaction to the CRA within 90 days of the earlier of:

-The amended reportable transaction rules in section 237.3 of the Act apply with respect to reportable transactions entered into after royal assent, i.e. after June 21, 2023.
-They also apply to transactions that “straddle” royal assent.
+The amended reportable transaction rules in section 237.3 of the Act apply with respect to reportable transactions entered into after royal assent, that is after June 21, 2023.
+They also apply to transactions that straddle royal assent.
 For example, if a person contracted to enter into reportable transaction on June 1, 2023, but did not enter the relevant transaction until June 30, the reporting obligation will apply and the 90 day reporting period will begin on June 30, 2023.
 If a person enters into a series of transactions that straddle the date of royal assent, the reporting requirement will be triggered with the first reportable transaction entered into subsequent to royal assent.

 The reporting obligations continue to extend to a promoter or an advisor, as well as persons who do not deal at arm’s length with the promoter or advisor and who are entitled to receive a fee with respect to the transaction, subject to the above-noted time limits.